Interesting Facts About the Chavín Culture

 Researchers have also previously highlighted the importance of Vilca (also called yopo), a hallucinogenic snuff made from seedpods.
 When the Spanish came to Peru in the sixteenth century, they wrote accounts of sorcerers using "vilcanas", beautiful mortars for grinding snuff.

 The center of the temple is a world apart.
-A complex of underground spaces and tunnels transported visitors into a place where their minds would be very susceptible to ritual activity, sound, and visual effects.
+A complex network of underground galleries and tunnels transported visitors into spaces designed to heighten ritual experiences through sound, light, and symbolism.

 Chavín art represents the first widespread, recognizable artistic style in the Andes and can be divided into two phases: the first phase corresponds to the construction of the "Old Temple" at Chavín de Huántar (c.
 900-500 BCE); the second phase corresponds to the construction of Chavín de Huántar's "New Temple" (c.
 500-200 BCE).